 Co-Op Class Size and Facilities Requirements

-Career and technical education courses using cooperative education shall be limited to an average of 20 students per teacher per class period (with no class being more than 24) where the cooperative method is required (see 8VAC20-120-150, 4.b).
+Career and technical education courses using cooperative education shall be limited to an average of 20 students per teacher per class period (with no class being more than 24) where the cooperative method is required (see 8VAC20-120-150, 4b).
 For courses in which the cooperative method is optional, class size shall not exceed the number of individual workstations or an average of 20 students per teacher per class period (with no class being more than 24) if all students participate in cooperative education.
 Schools should allocate sufficient and appropriate classroom and office space, equipment, and materials for teaching the occupational skill required for the Co-Op experiences.

 Required Co-Op Hours

-Credit for cooperative education experiences during a 36-week school year should be based upon the student’s successful completion of the course and continuous, satisfactory employment throughout the school year.
+Credit for Co-Op experiences during a 36-week school year should be based upon the student’s successful completion of the course and continuous, satisfactory employment throughout the school year.
 Students should achieve a minimum of 280 hours for the school year.
 Many students will exceed 280 hours.

 Student Schedules

 Cooperative education experiences must be continuous throughout the school year even if the classroom instruction is a class in a single semester.
-The students must be placed by the HQWBL coordinator/teacher/point of contact in jobs related to their career goals and must be supervised and visited at the workplace by the HQWBL coordinator/teacher/point of contact throughout the year.
+The students must be placed by the HQWBL coordinator/teacher/point-of-contact in jobs related to their career goals and must be supervised and visited at the workplace by the HQWBL coordinator/teacher/point-of-contact throughout the year.
 Students must adhere to the regulations and guidelines.

 School Records

-Participating schools must maintain the following records for each cooperative education student:
+Participating schools must maintain the following records for each Co-Op student:

 Training agreement